This program has ended

 Many people working in the agri-food supply chains do not earn a living wage, and so cannot afford basic necessities.
 The lab aims to find ways of introducing living wages in the supply chains of businesses and other stakeholders in the agri-food sector.

 Why do we need to institute a living wage?

 Low wages are a persistent problem in many global value chains.
-In labor-intensive industries with large numbers of vulnerable workers in developing countries, such as agribusiness, women are often paid at the lowest end of the scale.
-It is a complex process to introduce a living wage and requires the cooperation of all stakeholders in the production chain.
-This is why Hivos and Fairfood have started the Living Wage Lab.
+In developing countries, labor-intensive industries generally employ large numbers of vulnerable workers, like women.
+One example is agribusiness, where women are often paid the lowest wages.
+It is a complex process to introduce a living wage and requires the cooperation of many different stakeholders in the production chain.
+This is why Hivos and Fairfood started the Living Wage Lab.

-The Living Wage Lab brings together stakeholders from different backgrounds to develop and experiment with innovative ways to broadly institute a living wage.
-Representatives from government, trade unions, producing companies, retailers, NGOs, certification bodies and research institutes jointly tackle this issue.
-During meetings, they look at living wage issues from different points of view and come up with innovative interventions, experiment with a wide range of ideas and approaches, and take action to actually implement living wages.
+The Living Wage Lab follows the approach of a Change Lab: it provides space for a variety of stakeholders to explore and experiment, and work together to find solutions for an urgent and complex problem.
+Here, participants from different backgrounds jointly develop innovative ways to institute a living wage.
+They include representatives from government, trade unions, producers, retailers, NGOs, certification bodies and research institutes.
+During lab sessions, they look at living wage issues from all these different points of view.
+This helps them come up with new strategies, try out a wide range of ideas and approaches, and take action to actually implement living wages.

 The Netherlands (Lab); Uganda, Malawi, (program countries)